Docs

 The Startup menu shows options for restarting the computer from any slot known to contain a disk drive.
 For example, Startup > Slot 6 is equivalent to typing PR#6 from BASIC.
 With the keyboard, use △-1 ... △-7 to boot from a slot.

-To configure the options shown in the Selector, launch DeskTop and use the options in the Shortcuts menu to add, edit, or remove shortcuts.
+To configure the options shown in Shortcuts, launch DeskTop and use the options in the Shortcuts menu to add, edit, or remove shortcuts.
 When adding or editing a shortcut, it can be set to be copied to a RAM disk either when DeskTop is started or when the shortcut is first used, for faster startup.
 If so specified, the entire directory containing the application along with any subdirectories will be copied to the RAM disk at the appropriate time.

 Keyboard Shortcuts